SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 This action is part of a plugin package.
 To install:

 1. Open your IDE and navigate to the plugin marketplace.
-2. Search for the plugin package containing `DocumentationCompilerAction`.
+2. Search for the plugin package containing `GenerateDocumentationAction`.
 3. Install the plugin and restart your IDE.

 ### Conclusion